 The Company limits other benefits to a minimum.
-Typical elements are a car allowance (there are no company cars provided to the members of the Executive Board), a contribution towards health insurance premiums, as offered to other employees as well as long-service awards.
+Typical elements are a car allowance (there are no company cars provided to the members of the Executive Board), a contribution towards health insurance premiums as well as long-service awards in line with company policy, as offered to other employees.
 Those Executive Board members who have been transferred to Switzerland from other Nestlé locations can receive benefits in line with the Nestlé Corporate Expatriation Policy.